Hat Knitting Tips And Hat Size Chart

 So if I have 80 stitches on my needle.
 Figure out some numbers that can be divided by 80.

 Here's a few; 2, 4, 5, 8, 10, 16, 20.
-You can basically choose any of these numbers but I'm going to choose 10.
-It's the easiest I think.
+And you can basically choose any of these numbers.

 It might be helpful for you to use stitch markers so you can mark off each section.